UsabilityEngineering/fridge/README.md

 **Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
+*  provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!
 * !!!as an executive would understand.!!!